climberig/climberig.github.io/_posts/2014-11-20-understanding-sine-and-cosine.markdown

 ![Triangle][tr]

-Then, by definition,
+Then, by definition

 $$ sinx = \frac ac $$

 That's it!
-There is nothing more to it.
-It's true for any **right angle** triangle.
-You take an angle, divide the opposite side by the longest side (the hypotenuse), and you get the sine of this angle.
+You take an angle in the **right angle** triangle, divide the opposite side by the longest side (the hypotenuse), and you get the sine of this angle.

 Cosine, tangent and cotangent are defined similarly: